UAL Level Three Diploma/Extended Diploma in Creative Media Production and Technology

 UAL programmes are assessed continually through coursework projects, with a final major project at the end of each year.
 The final major project is the only graded element of the course, allowing for the diverse nature of personal progression more than individually graded units.

-4 GCSEs at 4 – 9 / A* - C including English
+4 GCSEs at Grade 4 – 9 including English and Maths at Grade 3 or above

 Level 2 in a related discipline e.g. Media, Art, Design or Photography.